-Tight spots can be hard to fit your pad into but also just as hard to get your actual machine into without rubbing and scuffing an opposing surface.
+Tight spots can be hard to fit your pad into, but also just as hard to get your actual machine into without rubbing and scuffing an opposing surface.
 There is no point removing swirls and creating a fantastic gloss if you’re simultaneously damaging another area.

 Before turning on the polisher and attempting any polishing in tight gaps, you should carefully rehearse your actions and check for adequate clearance of the head and motor body.

-Should I Use a Rotary or Orbital?
+Should I Use Rotary or Orbital?

-Mini-rotary polishers are a precise and effective tool, especially when matched with a beautifully tapered pad edge design, such as our Force 1” and 2” micro pads.
+Mini-rotary polishers are a precise and effective tool, especially when matched with a beautifully tapered pad edge design, such as on our Force 1” and 2” micro pads.
 In doing so, mini-rotary polishers can be used like a scalpel along panel edges or up against jutting surfaces.